 Many people with full coverage auto insurance—i.e., collision coverage plus comprehensive coverage—assume that this also covers vet bills resulting from a car accident.
 (Note: Collision coverage pays for crash-related accidents, while comprehensive coverage pays for all the non-accident events such as theft, fire, natural disasters, falling debris, etc.).

 If you want to learn if your pets are covered by your auto insurance policy, read the fine print of your liability insurance, which is the minimum coverage required by almost all states (it is illegal to drive without one).
-This pays for bodily injuries and property damages in the event of accident.
+This pays for bodily injuries and property damages in the event of an accident.

 Some insurance companies categorize pets as “property,” and thus they are covered by your policy.
 Other insurers, however, exclude pets from coverage.